 In connection with this aspect of the activities of Astan Quds, a report had previously been posted on the website of the Foreign Affairs Committee of the National Council of Resistance of Iran (NCRI), which stated in part:

 Astan-e Quds Razavi financing activities of New Horizon institution in serving terrorist Quds Force and recruiting western spies

-On February 13, 2019, the U.S. State Department sanctioned two institutions and 9 individuals affiliated to the Iranian regime.
+On February 13, 2019, the U.S. State Department sanctioned two institutions and nine individuals affiliated with the Iranian regime.
 One of these two institutions was the “New Horizon Organization” (In Farsi it is called Ofogh No Organization).
 Nader Talebzadeh and Zainab Mohana Talebzadeh were among the sanctioned individuals.
 Talebzadeh cooperates with the Islamic Revolutionary Guards Corps (IRGC) organization of electronic war and defense.

 Its main task is providing cultural cover for the Quds Force’s terrorist acts and obtaining security intelligence.
 This is accomplished, for instance, by holding “conferences” and other events to recruit agents for the IRGC’s Quds Force and obtain information from foreign citizens.

 New Horizon also uses foreign agents to produce and disseminate material for the regime’s demonization campaign against the Iranian opposition, particularly the People’s Mojahedin Organization of Iran (PMOI, Mujahedin-e Khalq, or MEK).
 For instance, during the sixth conference of New Horizon that was held in Mashhad on May 2018, representatives of the Ministry of Intelligence and Security (MOIS) advocated and distributed several books and publications of the MOIS against the MEK in English and also used the event to tarnish the image of the MEK and also briefed the individuals who were brought to the conference by the regime and tarnished the image of the MEK.